jt222ic/Blackjack_jt22ic/README.md

 Fork this code to work with C# in workshop 3.

 Contains cs files and project files for Visual Studio 10.
 Also a modeling project is included, but this project will not load in certain versions of Visual Studio.

+If you want to see my Goal: check it on my wiki page